 The field of view (FOV) is the area that the sensor can see at a given working distance.
 The working distance is the distance from the sensor's lens cover to the part being inspected.
-By default, the sensor uses the entire FOV in its operation.
 The effective FOV can be reduced in order to speed up the processing time of an inspection or to decrease background noise.